-You are cordially invited to attend the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp. ("FSC" or the "Company") to be held at the Courtyard Rye, 631 Midland Avenue, Rye, New York 10580, on April 13, 2016, at 10:00 a.m., local time.
-Stockholders of record of FSC at the close of business on April 1, 2016 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
-Details of the business to be conducted at the Annual Meeting are given in the accompanying Notice of Annual Meeting and 2016 proxy statement.
-This proxy statement was first sent to stockholders on or about March [•], 2016.
+You are cordially invited to attend the 2017 Annual Meeting of Stockholders (the "Annual Meeting") of Fifth Street Finance Corp. (the "Company") to be held at the Courtyard Rye, 631 Midland Avenue, Rye, New York 10580 on April 6, 2017, at 10:00 a.m., local time.
+Stockholders of record of the Company at the close of business on February 9, 2017 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+Details of the business to be conducted at the Annual Meeting are given in the Notice of Annual Meeting and the 2017 proxy statement, which are accessible on the Internet or by request.
+The proxy statement is first being made available to stockholders on or about February 21, 2017.
 Your vote is very important to us.

-Your Board of Directors unanimously recommends that you vote FOR the election of each of Todd G. Owens, Richard P. Dutkiewicz and Douglas F. Ray, the nominees proposed by your Board of Directors.
-You can vote for your Board of Directors' nominees and on the other matters to be voted on at the Annual Meeting by using the enclosed proxy card or voting by Internet, telephone or mail.
+The Board of Directors unanimously recommends that you vote FOR the election of Patrick J. Dalton, Brian S. Dunn and Byron J. Haney, each of the nominees proposed by the Board of Directors and described in the proxy statement, and FOR the proposal to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the fiscal year ending September 30, 2017.
+You can vote for your Board of Directors' nominees and on the other matters to be voted on at the Annual Meeting by following the instructions on the Notice of Internet Availability of Proxy Materials and voting by Internet or telephone.

 It is important that your shares be represented at the Annual Meeting.
-Whether or not you expect to be present in person at the meeting, please sign the enclosed proxy and return it promptly in the envelope provided, vote via the Internet or telephone.
-Instructions are shown on the proxy card.
-Returning the proxy does not deprive you of your right to attend the Annual Meeting and to vote your shares in person.
+Whether or not you expect to be present in person at the meeting, please follow the instructions on the Notice of Internet Availability of Proxy Materials and vote via the Internet or telephone.
+We encourage you to vote via the Internet, as it saves us significant time and processing costs.
+However, the Notice of Internet Availability of Proxy Materials includes instructions on how to request a hard copy of the Proxy Statement and proxy card for the Annual Meeting free of charge, and you may vote your proxy by returning your proxy card to us after you request the hard copy materials.
+Voting by proxy does not deprive you of your right to attend the Annual Meeting and to vote your shares in person.

 We look forward to seeing you at the Annual Meeting.
-Your vote and participation, no matter how many or how few shares you own, are very important to us.
+Your vote and participation, no matter how many or few shares you own, are very important to us.